ottoinfo/UI-Test/README.md

 [React-Motion](https://github.com/chenglou/react-motion) is someting I have been trying to use lately.
 Helps aleviate unreliable animations.

 Features:
-  * Validate all fields and error messaaging
+  * Validate all fields and error messaaging ( first & last check length ) ( email uses general regex )
   * Validate only when user clicks "Send invites"
   * Remove all users and "Send invites" button disappears
   * Add 5 users and "Add another roommate" button disappears